HULBERT NANOOK TERRAIN PARK

 How to Ride the Nanook Terrain Park:

-Step 1: Obtain Nanook Terrain Park pass.
-Either pick up season pass at the SRC or purchase a punch card/day pass at the Park.
+Step 1: Obtain Nanook Terrain Park pass at the yurt.

 Step 2: Sign release agreement and read park rules.